-Proposal: One new dwelling, new stables and temporary caravan
+Proposal: One new dwelling, temporary caravan and temporary storage.

 This application seeks planning permission for a revised house type and siting to that approved by an appeal (08/00474/FUL).
-The proposal also includes the erection of stables and seeks permission to site a caravan for a temporary period whilst the dwelling is being constructed.
+The proposal also seeks permission to site a caravan for a temporary period whilst the dwelling is being constructed and temporary storage containers.
 The site lies to the rear of the former Black Horse public house which is currently under renovation as a residential dwelling with access from Bolton Lane.
 The skittle alley has since been demolished and some site clearance has taken place.
 The application seeks to construct an L-shape dwelling as approved at appeal but with fenestration changes and repositioning to 'straighten' out the footprint to provide a better relationship with the converted pub.
 Part of the site lies within the Conservation Area for Hose and the village envelope closely followed the existing buildings on the site.
 The repositioning of the dwelling means that part of the dwelling will fall outside of the village boundary.